ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_portrait.rst

    Relative space-time root-mean-square deviation (RMSD) calculated from the climatological seasonal cycle of CMIP5 and CMIP6 simulations.
 A relative performance is displayed, with blue shading indicating better and red shading indicating worse performance than the median of all model results.
-   A diagonal split of a grid square shows the relative error with respect to the reference data set
+   A diagonal split of a grid square shows the relative error with respect to the reference data set.